bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="nsgt"></a> NSGT

 NSGT is a compact (6HP) [noise gate](https://en.wikipedia.org/wiki/Noise_gate).
 Its controls behave the same as the corresponding controls on PRESSOR.
+Controls for attack and release times are on the context menu.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the L input.